Indira Gandhi: The Commonwealth

 The Commonwealth is a voluntary association of mainly former British colonies.
 India maintained cordial relations with most of the members during Gandhi's time in power.
-In the 1980s, she, along with Canadian prime minister Pierre Trudeau, Zambia's president Kenneth Kaunda, Australian prime minister Malcolm Fraser and Singapore prime minister Lee Kuan Yew was regarded as one of the pillars of the Commonwealth.
+In the 1980s, she was regarded alongside Canadian prime minister Pierre Trudeau, Zambian president Kenneth Kaunda, Australian prime minister Malcolm Fraser and Singaporean prime minister Lee Kuan Yew as being one of the pillars of the Commonwealth.
 India under Gandhi also hosted the 1983 Commonwealth Heads of Government summit in New Delhi.
-Gandhi used these meetings as a forum to put pressure on member countries to cut economic, sports, and cultural ties with Apartheid South Africa.
+Gandhi used the meetings as a forum to put pressure on member countries to cut economic, sports, and cultural ties with apartheid South Africa.

-The Non-aligned Movement
+The Non-Aligned Movement

 In the early 1980s under Gandhi, India attempted to reassert its prominent role in the Non-Aligned Movement by focusing on the relationship between disarmament and economic development.
-By appealing to the economic grievances of developing countries, Gandhi and her successors exercised a moderating influence on the Non-aligned movement, diverting it from some of the Cold War issues that marred the controversial 1979 Havana meeting where Cuban leader Fidel Castro attempted to steer the movement towards the Soviet Union.
+By appealing to the economic grievances of developing countries, Gandhi and her successors exercised a moderating influence on the Non-Aligned Movement, diverting it from some of the Cold War issues that marred the controversial 1979 Havana meeting where Cuban leader Fidel Castro attempted to steer the movement towards the Soviet Union.
 Although hosting the 1983 summit at Delhi boosted Indian prestige within the movement, its close relations with the Soviet Union and its pro-Soviet positions on Afghanistan and Cambodia limited its influence.

 Western Europe

 Gandhi spent a number of years in Europe during her youth and had formed many friendships there.
-During her premiership she formed friendships with many leaders such as West German chancellor, Willy Brandt and Austrian chancellor Bruno Kreisky.
-She also enjoyed a close working relationship with many British leaders including conservative premiers, Edward Heath and Margaret Thatcher.
+During her premiership she formed friendships with many leaders including West German chancellor, Willy Brandt and Austrian chancellor Bruno Kreisky.
+She enjoyed a close working relationship with many British leaders including conservative premiers, Edward Heath and Margaret Thatcher.